RoboticsBrno/RB3205-Logic/web/code/projects.md

 # Inspiration

 Do you want to program something but you have no idea what should it be?
-Try one of the following:
+Try one of the following project ideas.

 ## Single player game